Gigaspaces/xap-docs/site/content/xap121adm/memoryxtend.markdown

 # Asynchronous Persistency - Write Behind

-MemoryXtend can work together with the [XAP Mirror Service]({{%currentjavaurl%}}/asynchronous-persistency-with-the-mirror.html) which provides reliable asynchronous persistency that asynchronously delegates the operations conducted with the In-Memory-Data-Grid (IMDG) into a backend database.
+MemoryXtend can work together with the [XAP Mirror Service]({{%currentjavaurl%}}/asynchronous-persistency-with-the-mirror.html) which provides reliable asynchronous persistency that asynchronously delegates the operations conducted against the IMDG into a backend database.

 {{%align center%}}
 ![image](/attachment_files/blobstore/ssd-rocksdb-mirror.png)
 {{%/align%}}

-# Initial Load
+## Initial Load
+The MemoryXtend initial-load fearure speed up read operations avoiding cache miss that force the space to fetch the data from file.
+Instead, some or all the data can be loaded (pre-fetch) from file once the space bootstrap itself before it is available for users to access.

-MemoryXtend can load data from a database or attached storage directly into the Data-Grid instances.
+By default, when MemoryXtend configured with `persistent=true` and the IMDG is restarted, it reloads from file only the indexes data.
+The actual raw data will be loaded into heap upto the `cache-entries-percentage` setting based on users activity.
+MemoryXtend can load raw data from a database (when using write-behind) or attached storage directly into the IMDG instances.
 This feature is called [Initial Load]({{%currentjavaurl%}}/space-persistency-initial-load.html).<br/>

-- When configuring `persistent=true` each space instance will start the initial load from it's attached storage(flash device),  in case it is the empty initial load will be performed from the database.
-- When configuring `persistent=false` initial load will be performed from the database only.
+When configuring `persistent=true` each IMDG instance will start the initial load process from it's attached storage (flash device),  in case it is the empty, initial load will be performed from the database based on the `space-data-source` configuration.
+When configuring `os-core:blob-store-data-policy` with `persistent=false`, initial load will be performed using the `space-data-source` settings.

 {{%tabs%}}
 {{%tab "Data-Grid Space settings"%}}